Photolithograph (1973), 28,5 x 41,5 cm, 55 x 66 cm (including frame), signed in print.

 The highest price achieved in the home auction sale for drawing – 1.1 million CZK in the year 2009

-While many respected artists became for the time of the war silent, Toyen, although she left her painting behind, she all the more and intensively occupied herself by drawing.
+While many respected artists became for the time of the war silent, Toyen, although she left her painting behind, she all the more and intensively occupied herself with drawing.

 These were coming to being always in bigger thematic cycles and after the war Toyen decided to print some of them due to their importance in small series.